One trademark cannot be ‘confusingly similar’ to another

 Channels of trade

 Two similar trademarks can co-exist if the nature of the products and services or the places or manner in which they are sold (‘channels of trade’) is such that confusion is unlikely.
+This is incredibly important.
+What constitutes the appropriate channel trade and thus whether the consumers for one item will even be aware of the other item at the time of purchase is an important battleground in most confusion fights.

 In oppositions and litigation close attention should be paid to the date when the test for confusion is to be applied, and who bears the burden of proof.